fernandoandreotti/fecgsyn/pages/contribute.md

 ### Benefits of Contributing

+Collaborative research has various benefits, here are some of those:

  - enable other researchers to contribute, debug and build on your work

  - advertise your research, published algorithms are linked in the [Documentation]({{site.github.url}}/pages/documentation.html))